 The Company has entered into employment agreements with Messrs.
-E. L. Hutton, McNamara, Voet and O'Toole and Ms. Laney.
-Mr. Hutton's employment agreement provides for his continued employment as Chairman and Chief Executive Officer of the Company through May 3, 2000, subject to earlier termination under certain circumstances, at a base salary of \$590,000 per annum or such higher amount as the Board of Directors may determine, as well as participation in incentive compensation plans, stock incentive plans and other benefit plans.
-In the event of termination without cause, the agreement provides that $\operatorname{Mr}$ .
-Hutton will receive severance payments equal to 150 percent of his then-current base salary, the amount of incentive compensation most recently paid or approved in respect of the previous year, and the fair market value of all stock awards which have vested during the 12 months prior to termination for the balance of the term of the agreement.
+K. J. McNamara, E. L. Hutton, Lee, and O'Toole and Ms. Laney.
+Mr. McNamara's employment agreement provides for his continued employment as President and Chief Executive Officer of the Company through May 3, 2005, subject to earlier termination under certain circumstances, at a base salary of \$391,000 per annum or such higher amount as the Board of Directors may determine, as well as participation in incentive compensation plans, stock incentive plans and other benefit plans.
+In the event of termination without cause, the agreement provides that for the balance of the term of the agreement, Mr. McNamara will receive severance payments equal to 150 percent of his then-current base salary, the amount of incentive compensation most recently paid or approved in respect of the previous year, and the fair market value of all stock awards which would have vested during the 12 months prior to termination notwithstanding that such shares vested on an accelerated basis effective January 1, 2002.
+In addition, such severance payments will be reduced by the amount of any earned income received by Mr. McNamara from any other source for any period such severance payments are payable.
 Messrs.
-McNamara, Voet and O'Toole and Ms. Laney have employment agreements which provide for their continued employment as senior executives of the Company through May 3, 2003, May 3, 2002, May 3, 2003 and May 3, 2003, respectively, and are identical in all material respects to that of Mr. Hutton, except their respective agreements provide for a base salary of \$309,648, \$289,500, \$192,780, and \$190,418 per annum or such higher amounts as the Board of Directors may determine.
-In addition, each agreement for Messrs.
-Hutton, McNamara and Voet and Ms. Laney provides for the officer's nomination as a director of the Company.
-On November 9, 1998, Mr. Voet filed a lawsuit against the Company in Court of Common Pleas, Hamilton County, Ohio, in connection with the Company's sale of its majority-owned subsidiary, National Sanitary Supply Company, alleging that the Company breached his employment agreement due to a material reduction in his title, authority or responsibility.
-Mr. Voet is seeking a money judgment in the principal amount in excess of \$6 million.
-The Company disputes these claims and believes that the disposition of this matter will not have a material effect on the financial position of the Company.
+Hutton, Lee and O'Toole and Ms. Laney have employment agreements which provide for their continued employment as senior executives of the Company through May 3, 2002, May 3, 2005, May 19, 2005 and May 3, 2005, respectively, and are identical in all material respects to that of Mr. McNamara, except their respective agreements provide for a base salary of \$350,000, \$223,040, \$235,300 and \$232,400 per annum or such higher amounts as the Board of Directors may determine.